jimmy-linux/jimmy-linux.github.io/index.md

 ---

 ## Projects
 I love doing my personal projects.
-Whenever some idea poped into my mind I jump straight into implementing the idea in real life.
+Whenever some idea I'm excited about poped into my mind I develop it in my `Vinote` and jump straight into implementing it in real life.
+And the most exciting thing is when I actually use the project in my everyday life.
+Here are the projects I enjoy using:

 - [Vinote](projects/vinote) - a deep note taking system, plugin for neovim.
 - [Querypath](projects/querypath) - makes working with files in the console more efficient.